zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 ### Task 1: Provision a Function App

-In this task, you will create a Function App in Azure, which will host your Functions
+In this task, you will create a Function App in Azure, which will host your Functions.

 1. In the Azure portal, select **+Create a resource**, enter "function app" in to the **Search the marketplace** box, and select **Function App** from the results.